pbek/QOwnNotes/webpage/src/ar/scripting/hooks.md

 openAiBackendsHook
 ------------------

 This hook is called, when the OpenAI service config is reloaded.
-For example this is also done when the script engine is reloaded.
+For example, this is also done when the script engine is reloaded.

 You can use it to provide config for custom OpenAI backends, like your own OpenAI API compatible LLMs.